sverneka/tvseg/README.md

 # Run boundary_detector.py
 It runs through all the videos in "videos" folder and puts boundary images into "detected_boundaries/[video_name]" folder.
-Boundary images are named by their frame number.
+Boundary images are named by their frame numbers.

 ```bash
 $ python boundary_detector.py
 ```